 AI for Materials Graduate Certificate

 The AI for Materials Graduate Certificate trains students to be proficient in both AI and materials science, equipping them to accelerate materials design for applications of societal impact.
 The program requires the completion of at least four courses in data and materials science, with a focus on computational methodologies in the field.
+Current Duke students, express your interest and course plan here.

-Learn more about How to Apply FOr Certificate
+Learn more about The Certificate

 Mechanical Engineering and Materials Science AI + Materials PhD Specialization